-The Benjamin Goldman Law Office can help with New York Vehicle & Traffic Law violations.
-If you were charged with operating a commercial motor vehicle without being in possession of the appropriate license under VTL § 509(7), we can help.
-We can help with license and CMV tickets in courts across the state.
-See our testimonials, courts we appear in, and contact us for a consultation.
+The Benjamin Goldman Law Office helps commercial drivers with all types of New York Vehicle & Traffic Law violations.
+If you were charged with operating a commercial motor vehicle without being in possession of the appropriate license under VTL § 509(7), you can contact our team.
+The attorneys at the Benjamin Goldman Law Office help clients in courts across New York State.
+You are welcome to review our verified testimonials, list of courts we appear in, and get in touch with us for a free consultation.

 No person shall operate a commercial motor vehicle without being in possession of the appropriate license for the motor vehicle being operated.